gostalt/website/src/markdown/routing.md

 ## Routes

-Inside this `route.Collection` function call, you should add all the routes that you wish to belong to this collection:
+Inside this `route.Collection` function call, you should add all the routes that you wish to belong to this route group:

 ```go
 package routes